CHEF

 1998

-Served as head chef for the imperial dinner for Crown Prince (now Emperor) and Crown Princess at Pan Pacific Hotel Yokohama
+Appointed the chief chef of the dinner for the Crown Prince (now the Emperor Naruhito) and Princess (now the Empress Masako) at the Pan Pacific Hotel Yokohama.

 2011